40,000 Velocity Frequent Flyer might seem like a small step, but there are still plenty of rewards you can use your points balance on.

 Virgin Business 737

-For 35,500 points + taxes, you can fly one-way between Perth and various east-coast cities such as Sydney, Melbourne and Brisbane.
-Onwards connections to nearby destinations such as Canberra and Launceston can often be added on with no extra points needed; just a bit more in taxes.
+For 35,500 Velocity Points + taxes, you can fly one-way between Perth and various east-coast cities such as Sydney, Melbourne and Brisbane.
+Onwards connections to nearby destinations such as Canberra and Launceston can often be added on with no extra points needed – just a bit more in taxes.

-With Virgin Australia Business Class, you’ll get lounge access at the selected airports where available, plus friendly service.
-You’ll just have to wait for ‘Fortress WA’ to open up on 5 Feb 2022.
+With Virgin Australia Business Class, you’ll get lounge access at the selected airports where available.

-I used points to fly my grandparents from Sydney to Perth in Business just after WA’s borders are set to open.
+I used points to fly my grandparents from Sydney to Perth in Business Class.

 2. Upgrade from domestic Economy to Business Class up to eight times